 The pit bull, or American Pit Bull Terrier, has perhaps one of the most undeserved reputations of all fighting dog breeds.
 The pit bull is actually a very affectionate dog and, when properly socialized, extremely protective of younger family members.
 In fact, the pit bull has often been nicknamed the “nanny dog” as they were trusted to keep a watch over babies and small children [1].

-The pit bull is still misused as pit fighting dogs in illegal fighting rings.
+Sadly, American Pit Bull Terriers are still misused as pit fighting dogs in illegal dog fighting rings.
 There are still those who will take these great dogs and encourage them to fight.
-The pit bull is an extremely tenacious dog, and, in the wrong hands, an owner can encourage those traits making the pit a fighting dog.
+The pit bull is an extremely tenacious dog, and, in the wrong hands, an owner can encourage those traits.
+This makes the pit revert to its old dog fighting instincts, leading to the stereotypical image of the savage pit bull.

-Pit bulls are extremely protective of their family and their “territory” (i.e., the family property).
+American Pit Bull Terriers are extremely protective of their family and their “territory” (i.e., the family property).
 When pet parents raise a pit bull from a puppy, experienced owners can encourage the affectionate side of the pit.
 Like the Akita Inu, pits are not for first-time pet parents.
-They need consistent, positive reinforcement dog training as early as can be provided.
+They need consistent, positive reinforcement training as early as can be provided.

 3. The American Staffordshire Terrier